 BA Degree graduates of UCD who are not appropriately qualified will be eligible for consideration for admission to an MA by examination if they take the Final Year BA (Day) Degree examination in the appropriate subject and gain Second Class Honours, Grade I marks.
-To enter for this Qualifying Examination, such applicants must have the permission of the Faculty and normally must have gained at least 50% in the appropriate subject in the Final Year examination of the BA (Day) Degree.
+To enter for this Qualifying Examination, such applicants must have the permission of the College.
 The Qualifying Examination may not be taken until at least three terms after the primary Degree.
 It may be taken only once in a particular subject.
 The MA Qualifying Examination may be taken only in the Summer examination session.

-BA (Modular Degree) Applicants - Qualifying Examination
+BA (Evening) Degree Applicants - Qualifying Examination

-BA Modular graduates who do not reach the requisite standard in the primary Degree and who attain at least 50% aggregate marks in the subject may apply for permission to present for the MA Qualifying Examination.
-Such students must have the permission of the Faculty and will be required to register for and re-attend Level 3 courses in the subject.
+BA (Evening) Degree graduates who do not reach the requisite standard in the primary Degree may apply for permission to present for the MA Qualifying Examination.
+Such students must have the permission of the College and will be required to register for and re-attend Level 3 courses in the subject.
 If they attain the required standard in the Level 3 examination (60%) they will be eligible for consideration for admission to the MA Degree.
-The MA Qualifying Examination for BA (Modular) students may only be taken once in a subject and may only be taken in the Summer examination session.
+The MA Qualifying Examination for BA (Evening) Degree students may only be taken once in a subject and may only be taken in the Summer examination session.